apache/drill/README.md

           chmod +x pre-commit

-In addition to the title: and parent:, you now need to add date: to the front matter of any file you create.
+On any page you create, in addition to the title: and parent:, you now need to add date: to the front matter of any file you create.
 For example:

           ---
           title: "Configuring Multitenant Resources"